Ratomir Dujković: Ghana

 The Black Stars went into their next match versus Czech Republic knowing a loss would probably mean elimination.
 In a very entertaining match, Ghana managed a famous 2-0 win despite missing several clear-cut scoring chances as well as failing to convert a penalty shot.
 Third game pitted Dujković's team against the United States and they delivered once more, beating the Americans 2-1 and qualifying for the Round of 16 where Brazil awaited.

 Although powerhouse Brazil seemingly dispatched of them easily (3-0), Ghana put in a feisty display.
 The match contained some controversy too, as crucial second Brazilian goal right before halftime came from an offside that was not given.
 Dujković took his protest to the referee Ľuboš Micheľ and reportedly told him sarcastically that he should put on a Brazilian jersey.
 Micheľ responded by issuing a red card, meaning that Dujković was not on the sideline for the remainder of the game.
 Though his contract with Ghana had him committed until December 2006, Dujković resigned his post on 16 July 2006 citing health problems.
 Dujković was heavily criticised by the Ghanaian media, who believed that he had ulterior motives for resigning before the expiration of his contract.
-Dujković in turn, blamed the media for putting unmerited stress and pressure on him, a move that didn't go down well with the Ghanaian public.
+Dujković in turn, blamed the media for putting unmerited stress and pressure on him, a move that did not go down well with the Ghanaian public.
 Not long after he left the Ghanaian team, it was reported that he had signed up with China to coach the Chinese Olympic Soccer Team.